 Work Experience: list your relevant work experience in reverse chronological order, containing your employer's name, your job title, dates of employment, and job description.

 Read more about how you can put your work experience in your CV here

 Your Achievements: under each position you held, it is really important to mention your achievements rather than simply tasks you worked with.

 Skills: include the skills that are relevant for the specific job you are applying for and remember to differentiate the soft skills and hard skills.

 Extra sections: such as Personal Projects, Conference and Courses, Publications, Volunteer Experience, etc. Include only if they are relevant to the company or job you are applying to.

-The ideal length for your CV is 1 page if you have under 5 years of work experience and a maximum of 2 pages if you have more than 5 years of work experience.
 It is highly recommended that your CV should not exceed 3 pages.
 This was the conclusion after extensive research with recruiters and employers from various industries.